OpenRCT2/OpenRCT2/.github/ISSUE_TEMPLATE.md

 2. [step 2]

 **Dump file**
-[If you have a dump file, zip it and drag&drop it here.]
+[If you have a dump file, zip it and drag / drop it here.]

 **Screenshots / Video:**
 [Drag / drop screenshots here.
 Use https://vid.me to upload video.]